-A formal decision will be provided to student within above timeline.
+A formal decision will be provided to students within the above timeline.
 The decision might be to:

 - 1. approve transfer request

 - 2. refuse transfer request or

-- 3. Request more information from student and require a resubmission of application with further documentation.
+- 3. Request more information from students and require a resubmission of application with further documentation.